antrea-io/antrea/docs/ovs-pipeline.md

 ### AntreaPolicyIngressRuleTables (85, 89)

-These two tables are very similar to [AntreaPolicyEgressRuleTables], but implement the ingress rules of Antrea Policies.
+These two tables are very similar to [AntreaPolicyEgressRuleTables], but implement the ingress rules of Antrea-native Policies.
 Depending on the tier to which the policy belongs to, the rules will be installed in a table corresponding to that tier.
 The ingress table to tier mappings is as follows:

 ```